-My brother- in- law told me the thing that helped his wife when she had morning sickness when she was pregnant was the vitamin B-6.
-Once she started taking it the nausea went away.
+My brother- in- law told me the thing that helped his wife when she had morning sickness (of the pregnancy kind) was the vitamin B-6.
+Once she started taking it, the nausea went away.
 But it has to be B-6 by itself–not B complex.
 You can take a B complex, but you need to take additional B-6.
-So I started using it and it has seemed to help.
-B-6 helps with sugar metabolism which is interesting.
+So I started using it, and it has seemed to help.
+B-6 helps with sugar metabolism, which is interesting.
 I strongly felt that the nausea was somehow related to low blood sugar/hypoglycemia.

-However, as anti-drug as I now am, the number one thing that has helped me with nausea has been the prescription anti-nausea med, Promethazine (Phenergan).
+However, as anti-drug as I now am, I have to say what has brought me the most significant relief from nausea has been the prescription anti-nausea med, Promethazine (Phenergan).
 Wish I would have found it a long time ago!
-It may be a drug but sometimes you’re desperate.
 Bonus, it helps calm you down.
 It can knock you out actually, but I liked that side effect.
 Warning: not recommended for long-term use, because this drug is also sometimes prescribed as an anti-psychotic and sleep aid, and like sleep aids, can become addictive and cause unwanted side effects including rebound insomnia, raised blood glucose, and more.
 Read the drug information on Promethazine before taking it.

 Here are some other things that helped me with nausea:

 Slippery Elm in powder form.
 It has to be the powder.
 Take a tablespoon or so mixed in a little tiny bit of hot water.
 Mix into a paste-like consistency.
 Take this and it coats your throat and your entire digestive tract.
 Sometimes I have to take this before I can take anything else or eat anything else.
 In some countries they eat this as a food source so I don’t think it matters how much you consume.
 I’ve consumed lots and I don’t think it ever made me worse.